This post is brought to you by Original Diving

 This is how I decided for my third trip to Indonesia the best idea was to focus on the outer islands from Sulawesi to West Papua to have the scuba diving time of my life.
 As I went to 3 dive shows from Orlando to Düsseldorf recently, I could speak with the tourism board of Indonesia and many operators, including Original Diving, who offered some help to draft a 4-week itinerary with 4 destinations:

-- Once in Bali, the easiest would be to fly from Denpasar to Manado, North Sulawesi, where I can scuba dive in Bunaken and Lembeh.
+- As Bali is the best place to go to the outer islands, the easiest would be to fly from Denpasar to Manado, North Sulawesi, where I can scuba dive in Bunaken and Lembeh.

 - Then I can transfer from Manado to Sorong, West Papua, where you transfer by boat to Raja Ampat.